-You have been scheduled for a Liver Hemangioma and SPECT study which involves the use of a small amount of radioactive material.
+You have been scheduled for a White Blood Cell study which involves the use of a small amount of radioactive material.
 The level of radioactivity used is extremely low and has no side effects.

 You will be positioned on an imaging table, under a special detector called a gamma camera.
 The camera does not produce any radiation.
 It will be placed close to the part of your body being imaged.
-You may also receive a CT scan as part of this test to aid the physicians in interpreting your scan.
+You may also receive a CT scan as part of the imaging procedure to aid the physicians in interpreting your scan.

 Reviewed and Approved: